 When winter camping with kids there are many things I always worry about.
 Are they warm enough, will there be enough for them to do – you know – worried mom things.
 But at the same time I love being outside together as a family, and as the weather turns cooler there are still experiences I want my kids to have, and I wish for you to have as well.

 There are a few things that have been good to keep in mind every time we go winter camping with our kids.
-Here are our best tips.
+If you havent already you might want to check out the beginners guide to family camping for some general tips on what you need to think of when you go camping.

 You might also like: Tips for camping with toddlers